Tips

 2) Structure that makes sense at speed

-Good structure looks like:
+Good structure usually means:

 3) Articles written like a support rep, not a manual

-Great help center writing has one superpower: it removes uncertainty.
+Great help writing removes uncertainty.

 4) An escalation path that doesn’t punish the customer